BlockSigner/cove/site/content/english/enable-qes.md

 # All clear?
 {{% /heading %}}

-{{% collapsible 1 "Maximise the legal weight of your elecotrinic signature" %}}
+{{% collapsible 1 "Maximise the legal weight of your electronic signature" %}}
 At Skribble you sign with the qualified electronic signature (QES).
 This is [the highest e-signature standard](/signaturestandards).
 For this, the law requires an identity verification through personal contact.
 Exceptions are financial intermediaries who may <br class="hide-for-mobile">carry out identity verification using video identification.{{% /collapsible %}}

 {{% collapsible 2 "Do I have to be identified again before each QES signature?" %}}